Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results

 \end{claim}

-\begin{proof}[Proof of claim] We assume the contrary, i.e., the existence of an optimal solution $x^{\ast} \in \Chi^n$ which does not satisfy \eqref{last_few_equal}.
+\begin{proof}[Proof of the claim] We assume the contrary, i.e., the existence of an optimal solution $x^{\ast} \in \Chi^n$ which does not satisfy \eqref{last_few_equal}.
 Let $j \in \{b, \ldots, n-1\}$ be the maximal index such that $\ORD(j)$ is strict for $x^{\ast}$.
-This allows us to construct an element $x' \in \Chi^n$ by substracting a small $\delta > 0$ from the $j$-th component of $x^{\ast}$ and adding $\delta$ to the $(j+1)$-th component.
+This allows us to construct an element $x' \in \Chi^n$ by subtracting a small $\delta > 0$ from the $j$-th component of $x^{\ast}$ and adding $\delta$ to the $(j+1)$-th component.
 To see that $x'$ is indeed an element of $\Chi^n$, observe that its components still sum to one and all ordering inequalities are still fulfilled.
 It remains to check that $\PS(i)$ remains valid for every $i$.
-For $i \le j$, this is obviously the case: neither the product part nor the sum part of the inequalities $\PS(1), \ldots, \PS(j-1)$ are affected while for $\PS(j)$, the product part becomes smaller while the sum part becomes larger.
+For $i < j$, this is obviously the case: neither the product part nor the sum part of the inequalities $\PS(1), \ldots, \PS(j-1)$ are affected. $\PS(j)$ also remains valid as its product part becomes smaller while its sum part becomes larger.
 For $i > j$, by maximality of $j$, we have that $\ORD(i)$ is fulfilled with equality for $x^{\ast}$.
 So, by Lemma~\ref{lem_simult_equality}(b), the inequality $\PS(i)$ has to be strict for $x^{\ast}$ and hence remains valid if $\delta$ is chosen small enough.
 Now we show that $x'$ is a better feasible solution of $\IK^n(x_1^{\alpha_1} \cdots x_n^{\alpha_n})$.
 First we treat the case $j>b$, for which the values of the objective function at $x^{\ast}$ and $x'$ differ by the factor